About STEAM X-Blocks

 Considering how many people build with LEGO and other blocks well into adulthood, he concluded it was likely there were long-lasting benefits.
 This was supported by the article outlining 10 observations of later benefits of Block Play.

+One question led to three more and on and on.
 Months of development led to STEAM X-BLOCKS, a STEM building block capable of attaching on any side – with two coordinating connections – and a built-in locking system.
 By having multiple blocks coordinating together, the potential function of the system and its influence on STEM education becomes nearly incalculable.
-The realization of that led to STEAM X-BLOCKS.
+The realization of that led to 3D printable STEAM X-BLOCKS.

 Our Makers